Minchan Kim

 “I’m looking for Ph.D. positions for Fall 2026.”

-I’m an undergraduate at Seoul National University, majoring in Computer Science.
-I’m currently working in SNU Vision & Learning Lab, advised by Prof. Gunhee Kim.
-I’ve also had the opportunity to collaborate on research projects with Prof. Yejin Choi at Stanford and Prof. Niloofar Mireshghallah, Prof. Akari Asai, and Prof. Graham Neubig at CMU.
+I am an undergraduate student in Computer Science at Seoul National University.
+I am currently working in SNU Vision & Learning Lab, advised by Prof. Gunhee Kim.
+I have also had the opportunity to collaborate on research with Prof. Yejin Choi at Stanford and Prof. Niloofar Mireshghallah, Prof. Akari Asai, and Prof. Graham Neubig at CMU.

 News